citanus006/codeinstitute-project1-Jiris-bar/README.md

  - I decided to avoid manual image compression so far as it is something what is usually done during build or deployment phase and is outside of scope of this project.
  - I decided to use one long page layout instead of individual pages per menu item
  - I decided not to add pictures of every single beer as those would be too time-consuming without sever adjustment in graphical programs
+ - I decided not to create my own logo for the bar as I ran out of time - original idea was infographic of beer glass and tap

 ## Credits and references
  - Wikipedia for articles about beer: